Duration & Fees

 Today’s drive takes the group further north through the Namibian countryside to the campsite, located in the vicinity of the National Park.

 DAY 10: Etosha National Park Area (B / L / D)

 To-day the tour will head to the area of the Etosha National Park. .
-Covering 20,000 square kilometres, Etosha is Namibia’s premier nature reserve.
+Covering 22,700 square kilometres, Etosha is Namibia’s premier nature reserve.
 Situated around the Etosha Pan with a large variety of animal and bird life, the extensive network of gravel roads affords the opportunity of accessing even the most remote areas of the park.
 After lunch, and once it has cooled off a bit, the remainder of the day is spent exploring the park's southern area.
 Travellers should keep an eye open for the striking Oryx and Springbok as these are endemic to desert National Parks.
-Tonight's camp is situated just outside the park boundaries, ony 10 km from Anderson Gate and there may be a quick dip in the pool or a sundowner on the deck before dinner, followed by a relaxing evening in the interesting bar.
+Tonight's camp is situated just outside the park boundaries, ony 10 km from Anderson Gate and there may be time for a quick dip in the pool or a sundowner on the deck before dinner, followed by a relaxing evening in the interesting bar.

 Optional Activity: Game Drive

 DAY 11: Etosha National Park (B / L / D)

 Today's exciting drive is across the park, keeping a look out for the many mammals, reptiles, birs and insects in the various regions.
 As the vegetarion types change, so does the animal and bird life that relies on it and so different sections of the park offer a variety of different game options.
 After a full day game viewing the evening is spent relaxing at the camp in the north of the park, Namutoni.
 After dinner why not head to the waterhole and view the animals that come to drink in the evenings.

 DAY 12: Etosha National Park to Windhoek (B / L / D)